 To evaluate how well the model predicts hazardous child labour risk, two concepts are useful to apply: sensitivity and specificity.
 The sensitivity of a prediction model is the probability that the model would predict a "yes" outcome for a unit for which the true outcome is "yes", or a "true positive"; in our context, this means the model would flag high hazardous child labour risk for a child who actually engages in hazardous child labour.
-Conversely, specificity is the probability that the model would predict a "no" for a unit with a true "no" outcome, or a "true negative"; in our context, this means the model would predict a "no" for a unit with a true "no" outcome, or a "true negative"; in our context, this means the model would mark low risk for a child who does not engage in hazardous child labour.
+Conversely, specificity is the probability that the model would predict a "no" for a unit with a true "no" outcome, or a "true negative"; in our context, this means the model would engage in hazardous child labour.